• Art magazine

 Although she finally recovered, she had to undergo more than 30 operations in her life to alleviate her spine injuries, and she lived with chronic pain.

-However, Frida's long recovery was the drastic time when she started painting.
-Her father borrowed his oil paints and brushes while her mother commissioned a special easel so that Kahlo could paint in her hospital bed, and had a mirror placed in the canopy, which enabled Kahlos self -portraits.
+Frida's long recovery, however, was the pivotal moment when she began to paint.
+Her father lent her his oil paints and brushes, while her mother commissioned a special easel so that Kahlo could paint in her hospital bed and had a mirror placed in the canopy, which enabled Kahlo to paint self-portraits.

 6. She made her injuries and disabilities on the subject of her works of art